Autumn 2023 webinars - hybrid events

 Susanne Boerner (Geography, Earth and Environmental Sciences)

 The Thriving Places Index is a world leading measure of how local economies deliver a wellbeing generating economy.
 It is published annually by the Centre for Thriving Places (CTP), for all Local Authorities in England and Wales.
-This year, UoB’s Centre for Urban Wellbeing is partnering with CTP to co-produce and publish the TPI results for 2022.
+UoB’s Centre for Urban Wellbeing partnered with CTP to co-produce and publish the TPI results for 2022.
 We are interested to hear from UoB colleagues any ideas YOU have for research and analysis using the TPI dataset, in partnership with CTP in support of our shared goals.
-Register for this online event here: https://www.eventbrite.co.uk/e/431793515027

 The Thriving Places Index (TPI) is a compass to guide local economies towards an equitable and sustainable future.
 It is a globally respected framework to support local leaders in every sector to design and deliver policy and action to grow the wellbeing of people and planet.
-Join the TPI’s creators, partners and delivery team for an online Webinar to hear more about its role in transforming our economy place-by-place and gain insights into what the latest data can reveal about real progress across the UK.
-Register in advance for this webinar: https://bham-ac-uk.zoom.us/webinar/register/WN_wfBDxJ1lSZa3ai_C6Htc2A
+The TPI’s creators, partners and delivery team delivered an online Webinar to explain its role in transforming our economy place-by-place and gain insights into what the latest data can reveal about real progress across the UK.

-Centre for Urban Wellbeing Researcher Hannah Absalom is launching a new Rethinking Homes Network to transform the social housing allocation process in light of her research on trauma, mental wellbeing and emotional geographies of the home.
+Centre for Urban Wellbeing Researcher Hannah Absalom launched a new Rethinking Homes Network to transform the social housing allocation process in light of her research on trauma, mental wellbeing and emotional geographies of the home.

 You are invited to share your expertise and insight in an event focusing on making Birmingham more age-friendly.
 After the completion of a citizen science project aiming to promote healthy ageing, we now want to identify actionable solutions to making Birmingham an age-friendly city.
 Contribution from Sustrans - Age-Friendly Tyburn Project.